orbitdb/orbitdb/API.md

 #### get(key)
 Returns an `Array` with a single `Object` if key exists.
+If it does not exist, this returns an empty array.
   ```javascript
   const profile = db.get('shamb0t')
   // [{ _id: 'shamb0t', name: 'shamb0t', followers: 500 }]